ICanBoogie/ICanBoogie/README.md

 ### Resolving applications paths

-The server's name is used to resolve the application paths.

 Consider an application root directory with the following directories:

 ```
 all
 cli
 default
+dev
 icanboogie.org
-localhost
 org
 ```

-The directory "all" contains resources that are common to all sites.
-It is always added when present.
+The directory "all" contains resources that are common to all instances.
+It is always added if present.
+The directory "default" is only added if there no directory matches the instance name.

-To resolve the matching directory, the server's name is first broken into parts and the most specific ones are removed until a corresponding directory is found.
-For instance, given the server name `www.icanboogie.localhost`, the following directories are tried:
+To resolve the matching directory, the instance name is first broken into parts and the most specific ones are removed until a corresponding directory is found.
+For instance, given the server name `www.icanboogie.dev`, the following directories are tried:
-`www.icanboogie.localhost`, `icanboogie.localhost`, and finally `localhost`.
+`www.icanboogie.dev`, `icanboogie.dev`, and finally `dev`.

-If the server's name cannot be resolved into a directory, "default" is used instead.
+If the instance name cannot be resolved into a directory, "default" is used instead.

-**Note:** "cli" is used as server name when the application is ran from the CLI.